 If your total predicted/achieved points do not meet those outlined above or your qualification(s) do not appear on the UCAS Tariff please contact the admissions directly on 0121 604 1040 or email email@example.com.

 As part of our course, UCB students gain valuable work experience through a work placement.
 This is a great opportunity to put what you have learnt into practice working alongside qualified professionals.
 Over the years, we have developed close working relationships throughout the beauty industry and continue to develop fantastic links with the aesthetics industry.
-The hired@UCB team will assist you in finding a placement to reflect your particular area of interest.

 You would also be well equipped to work in a sales or training role within the cosmeceutical industry as a result of this degree.